LeonelCamposM/SerialRobot/Hardware/README.md

 The schematics and PCB design were created by me, and the design files are made available under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for the full license text.

 ## Materials
-To build the MobileRobot, you'll need the following hardware components.
+To build the SerialRobot, you'll need the following hardware components.
 Visual references for each part are provided below.

 <table>
 <tr>